Maintenance on the PaveDrain system is drastically different from other pervious or permeable surfaces.

 Click here for the PaveDrain Vac Head Instruction Manual

 PaveDrain Maintenance Demonstration

 The Unmistakable PaveDrain System Maintenance Advantage

-As a worst case scenario no other system can be mechanically lifted out allowing for the subgrade to be cleaned and then re-installed.
+As a worst case scenario no other system can be removed allowing for the subgrade to be cleaned and then re-installed.

 Maintenance will vary greatly from site-to-site depending on the amount of silt, sedimentation and storm events that occur.
 The internal storage chamber and larger diameter aggregate bedding layer allow for a significant amount of silts and sedimentation to occur.
 However, IF it is determined that the system needs cleaning, the PaveDrain System is the only permeable product that is designed to be removed, the aggregate drainage layer cleaned, then re-installed in the same order using all of the original materials.
 It is doubtful that an entire parking structure will need to be removed.
 It is anticipated that only a minimal number of mats will require removal and subsequent re-installation.